Labour donor Dale Vince joins Just Stop Oil protest in Westminster

 “The modern Labour Party doesn’t bow to fringe lobbies or extremists – every position we take and everything we do is firmly focused on providing security and opportunity for hard-working Brits.”

+Appearing on LBC’s Tonight with Andrew Marr, Mr Vince said the Prime Minister’s comments were “a cheap slur” and “a desperate attempt to throw some dirt at Keir Starmer and the Labour Party who are doing so well in the polls”.

+He added: “I would say I’ve been funding Labour for more than 10 years.
+In all of that time I’ve never asked for anything, I’ve always told them I don’t want anything, I just want them to win the election, and I haven’t spoken to Keir or the Labour Party about North Sea or North Sea policy or Just Stop Oil – I just haven’t.”

-Asked if he thought his presence on Thursday’s march would help Sir Keir, Mr Vince said: “I can’t imagine it will make much difference to Keir Starmer, he’s his own man and so am I.”
+Asked if he thought his presence on Thursday’s march would help Sir Keir, Mr Vince told PA: “I can’t imagine it will make much difference to Keir Starmer, he’s his own man and so am I.”

 He added: “I hope it doesn’t harm (Labour) but I can’t not speak out.”